Nine Rings C195

 I didn’t have time to deal with him.
 I quickly helped Guangtou up and pointed at He Yu.
 “Get him up there, now!”

-He Yu grabbed Guangtou and began leaping across the beams ahead.
+He Yu grabbed Guangtou and began leaping from beam to beam ahead.
 I looked back.
 The massive white snake had reared its head, its scales reflecting the firelight in an eerie, iridescent glow.
 I could clearly see my own reflection in its pupils as it stared me down from less than three meters away.

 0 Comments